yarisvt/tyk-docs/tyk-docs/content/tyk-configuration-reference/tyk-dashboard-configuration-options.md

 ### mongo_batch_size

 Sets the batch size for mongo results.
 Defaults to `2000`.
 Increasing this number can decrease dashboard performance.
+This value cannot be lower than `100` and will be fallback to `100` if a lower value has been set.

 ### page_size